CederGroupHub/SynthesisSimilarity/README.md

         │   ├── pre_count_normalized_by_rxn_ss.json  # Statistics of the frequency to use each precursor in the literature-mined synthesis reactions
         │   └── reactions_v20_20210820_ss.jsonl  # The text-mined solid-state synthesis dataset from materials science papers
-        ├── scripts  # The directory of useful scripts reproducing the main results in this work │   ├── _01_synthesis_recommendation.py  # Precursor recommendation for the given composition of a target material
+        ├── scripts  # The directory of useful scripts reproducing the main results in this work │   ├── _00_download_model_and_data.py  # Download data from google drive for the PrecursorSelector model │   ├── _01_synthesis_recommendation.py  # Precursor recommendation for the given composition of a target material
         │   ├── _02_target_material_similarity.py  # Similarity evaluation for two target materials based on the PrecursorSelector encoding
         │   ├── _03_masked_precursor_completion.py  # Prediction of the complete precursors given the target material and partial precursors